vige-vota/site/README.md

 In development mode:

-    mvn install -Pdevelopment
+    mvn install -Pdevelopment -Dcitiesgenerator.url=http://cities-generator-service.vige.it:8380 -Dvotingpapers.url=http://vota-votingpapers.vige.it:8180 -Dvoting.url=http://vota-voting.vige.it:8080 -Dhistory.url=http://vota-history.vige.it:8280 -Dfrontend.url=http://vota-frontend.vige.it:3000
-    mvn install -Pdevelopment,prepare-keycloak

-In production mode:

-    mvn install -Pproduction
-    mvn install -Pproduction,prepare-keycloak

-and to start the prepared keycloak instance:

-    mvn install -Pdevelopment,runtime-keycloak

-Or for the production:

-    mvn install -Pproduction,runtime-keycloak -Dcitiesgenerator.url=https://cities-generator-service.vige.it:8743 -Dvotingpapers.url=https://vota-votingpapers.vige.it:8543 -Dvoting.url=https://vota-voting.vige.it:8443 -Dhistory.url=https://vota-history.vige.it:8643 -Dfrontend.url=https://localhost -Dreport.url=https://localhost:444

 Where citiesgenerator.url, votingpapers.url, voting.url, history.url, frontend.url and report.url are the host names of the app servers to connect.
 If you start with the developer profile you must not specify the host names because the default host name localhost is used.
 If you don't declare the url variables in the mode production, the default will be localhost.
-To create new users in WildFly:

-$JBOSS_HOME/bin/add_user.sh

-    What type of user do you wish to add?
-     a) Management User (mgmt-users.properties)
-     b) Application User (application-users.properties)
-    (a): b

-Enter the details of the new user to add.
-Realm (ApplicationRealm) :
-Username : user2
-Password : password2
-Re-enter Password : password2
-What roles do you want this user to belong to?
-(Please enter a comma separated list, or leave blank for none) : users The username 'admin' is easy to guess
-Are you sure you want to add user 'admin' yes/no? yes

-to test the rest api with junit:

-    deploy the rest api in a server mvn -Prest-keycloak-test test

-To debug the application using Eclipse you can put this parameter:

-    mvn -Dmaven.surefire.debug test

-It will start on the 5005 port.

-The tests are done using Chrome 96.0.4664.93 (64-bit) on WildFly 24.0.1.Final
+In production mode:

+    mvn install -Pproduction -Dcitiesgenerator.url=https://cities-generator-service.vige.it:8743 -Dvotingpapers.url=https://vota-votingpapers.vige.it:8543 -Dvoting.url=https://vota-voting.vige.it:8443 -Dhistory.url=https://vota-history.vige.it:8643 -Dfrontend.url=https://vota-frontend.vige.it

 #### Docker develop image
 ------------